danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 )
 ```

-The 30-day buffer is intentional — it's enough to clear Stripe's full retry window regardless of plan type.
-Stripe processes this asynchronously: the subscription renews, the payment fails, Stripe retries according to your retry schedule, each retry fails, and eventually Stripe cancels the subscription.
+Stripe processes the events: the subscription renews, the payment fails, Stripe retries according to your retry schedule, each retry fails, and eventually Stripe cancels the subscription.
 All three `invoice.payment_failed` webhooks arrive in sequence — the first failure, then a bit later the second, then the third — from a single advance command.

-The task polls until the clock is ready:
+The task polls until the clock has finished advancing:

 ```ruby
 loop do